LucaDP07/table-tennis-club07/README.md

 * VALIDATOR TESTING

-HTML - Check with the official W3C validator (https://validator.w3.org/)
+HTML: No errors were returned Check with the official W3C validator (https://validator.w3.org/)

 CSS - Check with the Jigsaw validator(https://jigsaw.w3.org/css-validator/)